 Employees need to be informed how to handle and report hazard situations, as well as any other safety issue that may occur.

 Be sure any employee who does not speak English fluently or as their first language, fully understands the information being provided.

 Invest in interpretation services can be a most wise idea.

 Review benefits and salary

-For each new employee, provide an individual and unequivocal overview of their salary, any benefits and other sources of compensation or reward.
+For each new employee, their workplace induction should provide an individual and unequivocal overview of their salary, any benefits and other sources of compensation or reward .

 Also, in your induction training make sure to review practices for raises and increase in benefits or bonuses and be sure that you’re absolutely clear on this at the beginning, though this should all have been discussed before pre-induction and, certainly, in the initial contract of employment.